Gladys Knight: Legacy

 In 1996, Gladys Knight & the Pips were inducted into the Rock and Roll Hall of Fame.
 One year before, Knight had received a star on the Hollywood Walk of Fame.
 In 2007, Knight received the Society of Singers ELLA Award at which time she was declared the "Empress of Soul".
 She is listed on Rolling Stones list of the Greatest Singers of All Time.
 In 2021, Knight received the National Medal of Arts.
-And, in 2022, Knight received a Kennedy Center Honor.
-In 2023, Knight received the Grammy Lifetime Achievement Award.
+In the following year Knight received a Kennedy Center Honor.

+In 2023, Knight received a Grammy Lifetime Achievement Award.
+Knight has been portrayed by Brandy Norwood on the television series American Dreams in 2004, Elise Neal in the 2014 film Aaliyah: The Princess of R&B, Kelly Rowland on the 2019 series American Soul, Ledisi in the 2023 film Spinning Gold, and Liv Symone in the 2026 film Michael.